emqxarchive/emqx-docs-en/source/config.rst

 ..
 NOTE::

     The Erlang/OTP platform application is composed of distributed Erlang nodes (processes).
 Each Erlang node (process) needs to be assigned a node name for mutual communication between nodes.
-    All Erlang nodes (processes) in communication are securely authenticated by a shared cookie.
+    All Erlang nodes (processes) in communication are authenticated by a shared cookie.

 ----------------------------
-EMQ X node connection method
+EMQ X Node Connection Method
 ----------------------------

 The EMQ X node is based on IPv4, IPv6 or TLS protocol of Erlang/OTP platform for connections: